 - A refusal to see any patterns of institutional coverup or abuse-enabling norms by claiming that the perpetrator is just “one bad apple.”
 And if more perpetrators crop up, they’re just more bad apples.
 Apparently these bad apples exist in a vacuum.

 Virtually no community is free of abuse or the potential for it.
 It doesn’t matter how virtuous, just, kind, or moral you think your group is.
 What allows for abuse to go unchecked?

 - When you have power differentials and a lack of accountability and scrutiny.

-- When there are certain groups or individuals deemed above reproach, untouchable in some way (they can “do no wrong,” they should not be questioned, their behavior can be downplayed or excused entirely).
+- When certain groups or individuals are deemed above reproach, untouchable in some way (they can “do no wrong,” they should not be questioned, there’s always an excuse for their conduct).

-- When the reputation of the group/community/organization and everything they stand for is deemed much more important than the trauma and profound betrayal of victims.
+- When the reputation of the group/community/organization and everything they stand for is deemed much more important than the victims.

 - When people have invested so much of their identity in someone or something that they don’t allow themselves to confront the possibility of abuse.
 It would damage the affiliations they use to help define themselves.

 - When people are afraid to speak out in favor of an investigation or in defense of the victims because they’ll be socially ostracized, financially damaged, or threatened with violence by other members of the group.